 Essentially, you present your company to angel investors or venture capitalists and showcase your product, technology, and team.

 The idea of making an impressive pitch deck is to get the potential investors excited about your product and vision.
+It is therefore important for you to know how to create a startup pitch deck.
 The aim of a pitch deck is not just to raise seed funding, but also to keep the conversation going and get the next investor meeting.

 To achieve this, you should convey a compelling story through the pitch deck rather than just stating facts dully.
 Investors see dozens of pitches in a day, so you have to make yours memorable.